jobovy/extreme-deconvolution/README.rst

 Acknowledgments
 -----------------

-Thanks to Daniela Carollo, Sergey Koposov, and Leonidas Moustakas for bug reports and fixes.
+Thanks to Daniela Carollo, Joe Hennawi, Sergey Koposov, and Leonidas Moustakas for bug reports and fixes.

 Acknowledging extreme-deconvolution
 ------------------------------------